Akshit6828/ecommerce-admin-dashboard-react/README.md

     npm run lint
     ```

+## Design Decisions, Challenges, and Improvements

+### Design Decisions

+- **Component-Based Architecture**: The application follows a component-based architecture, making it easier to maintain and scale.
+Each component is responsible for rendering a specific part of the UI.
+- **Redux for State Management**: Redux Toolkit is used for managing the application state.
+This makes it easier to share state between components and to manage complex state transitions.
+- **SCSS for Styling**: SCSS is used for styling the application.
+This allows for the use of variables, mixins, and other features that make styling easier and more maintainable.
+- **Lazy Loading**: Lazy loading is used for routes to improve initial load time.
+This means that only the code for the current route is loaded when the application starts.

+### Challenges Faced

+- **Chart Integration**: Integrating the various chart types was a challenge.
+Each chart type has its own specific requirements and configuration options.
+- **State Management**: Managing the application state with Redux Toolkit was a challenge.
+It required careful planning and organization to ensure that the state was consistent and predictable.
+- **Theming**: Implementing the theming functionality was a challenge.
+It required careful consideration of how to apply the theme to the various components in the application.

+### Improvements Made

+- **Improved Performance**: The application's performance has been improved by using lazy loading and by optimizing the rendering of the various components.
+- **Improved Code Quality**: The code quality has been improved by using ESLint and by following a consistent coding style.
+- **Improved User Experience**: The user experience has been improved by adding notifications and by making the application more responsive.

 ## Expanding the ESLint configuration

 This project uses ESLint for code linting.
-The configuration can be found in [eslint.config.js](http://_vscodecontentref_/11).
+The configuration can be found in `eslint.config.js`.
 Feel free to modify this file to suit your project's specific linting needs.
 For more information, see the `typescript-eslint` documentation.